 Learn how to enable Maintenance Mode on your WordPress site with these steps:

 Log in to your cPanel account and navigate to the WordPress Dashboard section.
-Select the Core option, where you’ll find the Maintenance Mode feature.
+Select the Core option to find the Maintenance Mode feature.

-Toggle the slider to activate or deactivate the maintenance mode functionality.
+Toggle the slider to enable or disable maintenance mode.
 This method is straightforward and doesn’t require any additional plugins.
 However, it doesn’t offer customization options for the maintenance page.

 Start by downloading and installing the SeedProd plugin on your WordPress site.
 Once installed, access the plugin’s dashboard and select a maintenance mode template of your choice.